Madras Medical College: Rankings

+In 2025, Madras Medical College, Chennai secured 16th place among medical institutions in India by the National Institutional Ranking Framework (NIRF).

-The College of Pharmacy was ranked 57 in India by the National Institutional Ranking Framework (NIRF) pharmacy ranking in 2020.
+The College was ranked 10th and 78th in India by the National Institutional Ranking Framework (NIRF) in the medical and pharmacy ranking respectively in 2024.

 Cultural events

 Madras Medical college hosts inter-college cultural extravaganza known as "REVIVALS" and the annual inter-medical sports meet known as "ENCIERRO".
-Apart from this, it also hosts annual intracollege cultural event known by the name " KALAIOMA".
+Apart from this, it also hosts annual intra college cultural event known by the name " KALAIOMA".
+GENESIS is the intercollegiate academic conference conducted for undergraduate medical students since 2005.
+The 17th event of genesis will be held in the month of September 2023.

 Administration

 The college and hospital are funded and managed by the state government of Tamil Nadu.
 The head of the institution is the dean followed by the vice-principal.